maekitalo/tntnet-homepage/htdocs/faq.markdown

 Tntdb requires a database (Oracle, SQLite, MySQL, Postgres) and can be configured for one specific database, e.g.: tntdb-sqlite, to avoid having all those databases installed.

-**Note:** GNU/TLS, OpenSSL will be enabled in the src tarbal configurations as standart.
+**Note:** GNU/TLS, OpenSSL will be enabled in the source tarball configurations as standard.

 [back to top](#top)